androidessence/androidessence.com/_posts/2018-05-31-breaking-the-buzzwords-barrier-room-rx-repository.md

 # Room Persistance Library

 I've already written once about the [room persistance library]({{ site.baseurl }}{% link _posts/2017-06-10-getting-started-with-room-persistance-library.md %}) which was announced at Google I/O 2017.
-Feel free to skim that over for some details, but I'm going to go over some of the details here (I've learned a lot more Room/Kotlin in the last calendar year).
+Feel free to skim that over for some details, but I'm going to revisit a lot of it here, as I've learned much more about Room/Kotlin over the last year, and I think this will be more relevant.

 ## Purpose